top of page

 Contact: www.maine.gov/ag/consumer

-Legal Services for the Elderly
+Legal Services for Maine Older Individuals

-Contact: Helpline: 1-800-750-5353; https://www.mainelse.org
+Contact: Helpline: 1-800-750-5353 or https://www.mainelse.org

-Pine Tree Legal Services
+Pine Tree Legal Assistance

 Provides free civil legal assistance to help individuals in their ability to meet basic human needs or to enforce basic human rights, including access to housing, food, income, safety, education, and healthcare.